docker/machine/docs/index.md

 	|us-gov-west-1  |ami-cf5630ec|

 #### Digital Ocean

-Creates machines on [Digital Ocean](https://www.digitalocean.com/).
+Create Docker machines on [Digital Ocean](https://www.digitalocean.com/).

 You need to create a personal access token under "Apps & API" in the Digital Ocean Control Panel and pass that to `docker-machine create` with the `--digitalocean-access-token` option.

+    $ docker-machine create --driver digitalocean --digitalocean-access-token=aa9399a2175a93b17b1c86c807e08d3fc4b79876545432a629602f61cf6ccd6b test-this

 Options:

  - `--digitalocean-access-token`: Your personal access token for the Digital Ocean API.
  - `--digitalocean-image`: The name of the Digital Ocean image to use.
 Default: `docker`
- - `--digitalocean-region`: The region to create the droplet in.
+ - `--digitalocean-region`: The region to create the droplet in, see [Regions API](https://developers.digitalocean.com/documentation/v2/#regions) for how to get a list.
 Default: `nyc3`
- - `--digitalocean-size`: The size of the Digital Ocean driver.
+ - `--digitalocean-size`: The size of the Digital Ocean driver (larger than default options are of the form `2gb`).
 Default: `512mb`

 The DigitalOcean driver will use `ubuntu-14-04-x64` as the default image.